Scientific-Computing-Lab/MLOgraphyPlusPlus/README.md

 - **Statistical Analysis**: Printed statistics including mean, median, mode, standard deviation, variance, minimum, maximum, and sum of grain sizes for each model.

 ## Data
-The data that was used in the paper for:
+The data that was used in the paper is:
+**MLOgraphy**
+-Inference Data:
+ Images: /Datasets/MLOgraphy/Inference/without_impurities/
+ Full Predictions: /Datasets/MLOgraphy/Inference/mlography_full_predictions/